InstantAIguru Twilio ConversationRelay Architecture Documentation

 ↓

-askStream() Processing: The askStream function first extracts the prompt and context parameters.
-It performs a security check by validating the provided API key against the configuration file.
+Streaming Handler Processing: The streaming request handler first extracts the prompt and context parameters.
+It performs a security check by validating the supplied session credentials against the loaded configuration.
 Once validated, it initializes the HTTP response stream with the proper headers for Server-Sent Events (Content-Type: text/event-stream).
-It then instantiates the chat context manager and hands off execution to the core handleQuery logic, which will write chunks directly to the open stream.
+It then instantiates the chat context manager and hands off execution to the core query orchestration logic, which writes chunks directly to the open stream.

 ↓